Elise Christie

 Elise Christie (born 13 August 1990) is a British former short track speed skater.
 She was coached by Nicky Gooch and she specialised in the 1000m event.
 She is ten times a European gold medallist, including two overall European titles in 2015 and 2016.
-In the 2017 World Championships in Rotterdam she won world titles in the 1000m and 1500m events, as well as the overall gold, the first British woman and first European woman to do so.
+In the 2017 World Championships in Rotterdam she won world titles in the 1000m and 1500m events, along with the overall gold, marking her as the first British woman and first European woman to achieve such a feat.

 Early life

 Christie was born in Livingston, Scotland in 1990.
-She went to school at St Margaret's Academy in Livingston.
-Christie later studied in Loughborough College on the Advanced Level Apprenticeship in Sporting Excellence (AASE) sports programme.
+She attended St Margaret's Academy in Livingston for her schooling.
+Later, she pursued her studies at Loughborough College, participating in the Advanced Level Apprenticeship in Sporting Excellence (AASE) sports programme.

-She was originally a figure skater but took up speed skating when she was about twelve years old.
-She then chose to stick with speed skating at the age of fifteen, when she moved to Nottingham to train full-time at the National Ice Centre.
+Originally a figure skater, Christie transitioned to speed skating around the age of twelve.
+At fifteen, she made the decision to fully commit to speed skating, relocating to Nottingham to undergo full-time training at the National Ice Centre.
 She has given her reason for switching her ice discipline as "I just didn't like the fact figure skating has judging.
 I prefer the first over the line, wins the race."